bahrus/be-gingerly/README.md

 ## So what does be-gingerly do?

 It commits a secondary sin, and attempts to shield frameworks from even having to bother supporting a function like we showed above.
 Instead, and attaches a property getter/setter, "host" to elements that commit the cardinal sin of  adding attribute "itemscope," that has a value pointing to the name of an inner custom element.
+The host points to the custom element instance that the itemscope instances points to

-Frameworks can then pass objects (not primitives) directly to the element:
+Frameworks can then pass objects (as well as primitives) directly to the element:

 ```JavaScript
 html`